 Royal Mail are no longer the de facto postage and courier service for the UK, albeit obviously still a big deal for many.
 Over recent years there has been a rise in the use of alternative courier services available to the public.

-So I set out on a little journey to find some of the best.
-Before starting I took a look at the Create Community's reactions to Royal Mail, to see what was causing some people heartache, and it seemed like the recently-announced smaller-sized parcels and packages were a popular topic.
+So we set out on a little journey to find some of the best.
+Before starting we took a look at the Create Community's reactions to Royal Mail, to see what was causing some people heartache, and it seemed like the recently-announced smaller-sized parcels and packages were a popular topic.

 We recently had the pleasure of reading a great book from author Heidi Adnum.
 "The Crafter's Guide To Taking Great Photos" offers an abundance of fantastic tips for taking fabulous photographs and making sure your products "Shine Online".